SkyClan480/FGNP/README.md

 To make use of this parser, you will need to have python installed. https://www.python.org/.

 Download the correct excutable for your os.
 The file name says what os the executable is built for.
+Linux users:
+In order to run the file you will need to make executable by running <chmod +x fgnavparser-1.1-linux> from the command line in the same directory as the file.

 ## How to use the parser: